Ph.D. in Philosophy

 PHI 651: Logic and Language (must be taken in the first year)

-Papers: Each student will write one "special paper" by August 15 of the summer before the third year.
+Each student will write one "special paper" that needs to be completed by August 15 of the summer before the third year.
 This paper will be developed in consultation with a member of the faculty (chosen by the student) and approved by a committee of three faculty members chosen by the Director of Graduate Studies.
 Students may rewrite and resubmit papers that are not approved.
 Approval of a special paper before August 15 of the summer before the fourth year is required to maintain good standing in the program.
-It is also required in order to become ABD and have a dissertation clarification.

 Dissertation